Tune in to the amazing semiconductors giving colour to your TV

 Who invented quantum dots?

 Alexey Ekimov, a solid-state physicist working at the Vavilov State Optical Institute in Russia, first observed what we now know as quantum dots in 1981 while experimenting with semiconductor-doped glasses.
 Together with his colleague Alexander Efros, a theoretician at the same institute, they linked the size of the semiconductor crystals to their optical properties.
-A few years later, Louis Brust, a US chemist studying colloidal semiconductor nanocrystals at AT&T Bell Laboratories, noticed how conductivity changed when he altered the size of the crystals he testing.
+A few years later, Louis Brus, a US chemist studying colloidal semiconductor nanocrystals at AT&T Bell Laboratories, noticed how conductivity changed when he altered the size of the crystals he tested.
 However, the term as quantum dots only entered our vocabulary in 1988, when physicist Mark Reed, who is credited with making the first quantum dot device, coined it when he worked at Texas Instruments.

 Why put quantum dots in TVs?